tretton37/open-source/github-guide.md

 This guide is meant to help you present yourself on GitHub.
 This will help you in making a good impression on potential clients, future employers etc.

-If you follow this guide you might end up with a profile looking something like this:

 ---

 ## Join 13|37 on Github